-- 3.17 An annual statement of progress is presented to members and senior officers and published so that it can be shared with all employees and members of the public to present an open and transparent view of the how the council is working towards it vision and objectives and how further work will be focused to ensure further improvement. - 3.18 Actions set out in services plans and the improvement plan will contribute to the delivery of the objectives, and these will also be presented to members for challenge and appraisal. - 3.19 The Wales Audit Office as the Council's externa auditor will provide comment on the Council's ability and progress in delivering its vision. - 3.20 The Improvement Plan is the delivery vehicle for the Corporate Plan.
-This will be updated in line with the Corporate Plan during 2018/19 and will be continually monitored to ensure the objectives of the Corporate Plan are achieved.
+- 3.18 An annual statement of progress is presented to members and senior officers and published so that it can be shared with all employees and members of the public to present an open and transparent view of how the Council is working towards its vision and objectives and how further work will be focused to ensure further improvement. - 3.19 Actions set out in services plans and the Corporate Plan will contribute to the delivery of the objectives, and these will also be presented to members for challenge and appraisal. - 3.20 The Wales Audit Office, as the Council's external auditor, will provide comment on the Council's ability and progress in delivering its vision. - 3.21 Specific Boards have been set up around the Themes identified in the Plan to monitor the progress of the "20 by 2020" commitments.
+These meet on a regular basis and comprise of senior managers of the Council.